seanchen1991/old-blog/content/posts/lru-cache/index.md

 ---

 {{% notice note %}}
 This post assumes familiarity with traits in Rust.
 If you aren’t familiar with them, I’d recommend reading more about them.
-The [chapter][traits-chapter] in the official Rust book is as good a place as any 🙂
+The [chapter](https://docs.rust-lang.org/book/ch10-02-traits.html) in the official Rust book is as good a place as any 🙂
 {{% /notice %}}

 LRU caches are one of my favorite data structures to teach.
 One way of implementing an LRU cache (in Python, the language that I teach in) requires combining two separate data structures: a hash map in order to enable efficient access via hashing of keys, and a doubly-linked list in order to maintain the ordering of cache elements.